anthonylangsworth/EDMinorFactionSupport/README.md

 **Elite: Dangerous** ("Elite") is a game developed by Frontier Developments PLC ("Frontier").
 The author has no relationship with Frontier other than having purchased and played Elite.

-This tool uses publically documented journal files written by the game.
-The latest version at the time of writing is http://hosting.zaonce.net/community/journal/v27/Journal-Manual_v27.pdf.
+This tool uses publically documented journal files created by the Elite game client.
+The latest version of the documentation at the time of writing is http://hosting.zaonce.net/community/journal/v27/Journal-Manual_v27.pdf.
 Thereore, the tool does not intend to exploit Elite or breach the terms of service.
-Using these journal files also means the accuracy and completeness of the data shown depends on entries written to these journal files.
+Using these journal files also means the accuracy and completeness of the data shown depends the data written to these journal files.

 ## License